iRevivalx/CTF-Writeups/X-MAS CTF 2021/Super Secret Communications/solution.md

 Upon examining some of the packets, i am able to clearly see some of the data that has contains some information to solving the challenge.
 Therefore, i decided to follow a particular TCP conversation between the hosts.
 I am able to do so by applying filters, which you can simply just enter the constraining factor such as ```tcp.stream eq 0```, in the display filter bar or you can click the **Analyse** tab in the toolbar and then click the **Follow** and subsequently the **TCP Stream**.

-After furthur examination, i was able to figure out that flag is it is broken into 10 fragments as highlighted in yellow.
+After further examination, i was able to figure out that flag is it is broken into 10 fragments as highlighted in yellow.
 ![Wireshark TCP Stream](https://user-images.githubusercontent.com/55530196/145666098-4b6200df-eb4b-426b-88a0-694d7a9372b3.png)

-The flag fragments are consisted in the order of: 1.
-X-M 2.
-AS{y0 3.u_cr4C 4.
-K4d_ 5. thE_c0 6. d3!_ 7.afa 8.
-03 9.
-819d 10. ef2f}
+The flag fragments are consisted in the order of:
+1. X-M
+2. AS{y0
+3. u_cr4C
+4. K4d_
+5. thE_c0
+6. d3!_
+7. afa
+8. 03
+9. 819d
+10. ef2f}

 By piecing together the fragments, i was able to correctly deduced the correct flag.

 ``` Flag: X-MAS{y0u_cr4CK4d_thE_c0d3!_afa03819def2f} ```